reima-ecom/reima-theme/README.md

 In order to allow for CSS files to live next to their layout (HTML) counterparts, the `layouts` dir is mounted also as `assets`.
 This means that CSS files should be referenced relative to the `layouts` folder.
 I.e. the CSS for the base layout should be added as `_default/baseof.css`, because that is its path within the `layouts` folder.

 A demo site is available under `demo`.
 When in doubt about how to configure a site, see this example implementation!

-## Multilingual sites

-Multilingual sites need to have their [locales specified in the site config file](https://gohugo.io/content-management/multilingual/#configure-languages).
-Also, you need a separate i18n file for non-English languages (also applies to sites that are not multilingual but where the language is not English).
-Furthermore, some site settings found in the `data` directory have language-specific content (e.g. announcements and menu).
-These files should have a language-specific version named `datafile.locale.ext`, e.g. `announcements.fi.yaml`.

 ## Browser compatibility